 More Options, More Experience in Aortic Valve Replacement

-Each year, University of Michigan Cardiovascular Center doctors perform over 600 surgical valve procedures – more than any other hospital in the state of Michigan.
+University of Michigan Frankel Cardiovascular Center doctors performed approximately 350 open aortic valve replacements in the last year – more than any other hospital in the state of Michigan.
 Our scientists and physicians have participated in more than 700 cardiovascular clinical trials in the past five years.
-We have used this experience to build a comprehensive program for treating all aspects of aortic disease, and offering the Edwards Valve and CoreValve® trials adds to our treatment options for people with severe aortic stenosis, giving them a chance for a better quality of life.
+We have used this experience to build a comprehensive program for treating all aspects of aortic disease, and offering the Edwards Valve and CoreValve® adds to our treatment options for people with severe aortic stenosis, giving them a chance for a better quality of life.

 Nurse Practitioners Provide Individualized Care

 Our nurse practitioners (NPs) and nurse clinical care coordinator provide the first point of contact for patients with aortic stenosis who are referred to the transcatheter aortic valve replacement (TAVR) program.
 The NPs help evaluate patients and work with the TAVR program physicians to create an individualized plan of care.
 The evaluation for TAVR can be complex, and depending on patient anatomy, risk level and other factors, there might be several available options, which often raises many questions for patients and their families.
 The TAVR NPs are there to answer questions and help patients and families be an active part of their care team throughout the entire TAVR process from the initial evaluation through recovery period.